dapr/docs/howto/setup-secret-store/local-secret-store.md

 ## Use Local secret store in Standalone mode

-This section walks you through how to enable an Local secret store to store a password to access a Redis state store in Standalone mode.
+This section walks you through how to enable a Local secret store to store a password to access a Redis state store in Standalone mode.

 1. Create a file called localsecretstore.yaml in the components directory